 - What’s the resolution for most of my cases?

-If you’re not utilising tasks, activities and emails, you are missing out on some of the core functionality of a powerful CRM system.
+Finally, the last of my top Salesforce tips: tasks, activities, and emails.
+If you’re not utilizing these, you are missing out on some of the core functionality of this powerful CRM system.

-Let me level with you, the three things above do require you to insert a little bit of extra data into Salesforce which some might call “Admin”, but trust me, as a Sales user myself, it’s worth it.
+The three elements mentioned above do require you to insert a little bit of extra data into Salesforce, which some might say fall into the admin category.
+But trust me, as a sales user myself, I can tell you it’s worth it.

-Tasks allow you to create an action for yourself to follow up with.
+- Tasks allow you to create an action for yourself to follow up.
 You can set a date, a reminder, and a brief description.
-Bonus, you can even set tasks for others!
+Bonus – you can even set tasks for others!

-Emails allow you to send emails out to clients directly from Salesforce.
-You can do this from within the comfort of Salesforce, taking advantage of time saving features like Email Templates.
+- Emails allow you to send emails out to clients directly from Salesforce.
+You can do this within Salesforce, taking advantage of time-saving features like email templates.
 The email will also automatically save to Salesforce so you don’t need to log that activity!
 Learn how to create email templates here.